Skarsnik/SNESTilesKitten/Tutorial.md

 And that it, you should should have a copy of your rom with the changed sprite.

-Here Link changed sprite on snes9x
+Here the patched rom on snes9x

 ![](https://skarsnik.github.io/SNESTilesKitten/webimage/alttpgamederpy.png)